KevinNitroG/win-check-bat/docs/README.md

 Full charged capacity: 49,680 mWh
 Battery health: 92%
 Status: Excellent
-Description: Almost like new; minimal wear and tear; delivers peak performance.
+Description: The battery is in optimal condition, exhibiting minimal degradation and maintaining near-peak performance.
+It retains most of its original capacity.
 ```

 ```